daggepagge/django-projects-helper/readme.md

-# djelper
+# djelp

 Bash script that helps opening and switching between django projects and their virtual environments.

-With one single command djelper opens the project folder, activates the virtual environment, opens your code editor, starts the django server and opens it in your webrowser.
+With one single command djelp opens the project folder, activates the virtual environment, opens your code editor, starts the django server and opens it in your webrowser.

 ### Installation